Wolverine971/9takes/src/blog/enneagram/how-each-enneagram-flexes.md

 ---
 title: 'How each Enneagram type flexes'
-description: "Explore the Enneagram's intricate tapestry: how each type subtly showcases strengths, desires for perception, and the heartfelt motivations behind them."
+description: "Each type shows off in different ways, subtly showcasing their strengths, and desire to be seen or recognized"
 author: 'DJ Wayne'
 date: '2023-08-09'
 loc: 'https://9takes.com/blog/enneagram/how-each-enneagram-flexes'
-lastmod: '2024-01-16'
+lastmod: '2024-04-08'
 changefreq: 'monthly'
 priority: '0.6'
 published: true